Phylliida/MambaLens/README.md

 model = mamba_lens.HookedMamba(cfg=cfg, device='cuda', initialize_params=True)
 ```

-## Port HookedMamba to other libraries using the original format:
+## Port HookedMamba to other libraries using the original format

 ```python
 # model is a HookedMamba